lukeed/seolint/README.md

 Written by <a href="https://nicholasreese.com">Nick Reese</a>.
 Initially written to audit [Elder Guide](https://elderguide.com/).

+## Contributing

+- We could add a way to filter out rules based on name.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.